How to become a hospital doctor

 University

-- a 5-year degree in medicine, recognised by the General Medical Council
+- a degree in medicine recognised by the General Medical Council which takes 5 years

 Medical schools will also expect you to have some relevant paid or voluntary work experience.
-The British Medical Association has information on finding a placement.
+The British Medical Association provides information on how to find a placement.

 Entry requirements